 Cranberry Pie Filling

-- Heat over medium heat for 20 to 25 minutes, whisking frequently, until the cranberries have burst and release their liquid.
+- Heat over medium for 20 to 25 minutes, whisking frequently, until the cranberries have burst and release their liquid.

 - In a small bowl make a slurry by whisking together the other half of the orange juice and cornstarch.